langchain4j/langchain4j/README.md

 - You want to implement a custom AI-powered chatbot that has access to your data and behaves the way you want it:
   - Customer support chatbot that can:
     - politely answer customer questions
-    - take / change / cancel orders
+    - take /change/cancel orders
   - Educational assistant that can:
     - Teach various subjects
     - Explain unclear parts
-    - Assess user's understanding / knowledge
+    - Assess user's understanding/knowledge
-- You want to process a lot of unstructured data (files, web pages, etc) and extract structured information form them.
+- You want to process a lot of unstructured data (files, web pages, etc) and extract structured information from them.
 For example:
   - extract insights from customer reviews
   - extract insights from customer support chat history
-  - extract insights from websites of your competitors
+  - extract insights from the websites of your competitors
   - extract insights from CVs of job applicants
 - You want to generate information, for example:
   - Emails tailored for each of your customers
-  - Content for your app / website:
+  - Content for your app/website:
     - Blog posts
     - Stories
 - You want to transform information, for example: